Glenanne gang: The Glenanne farm and the Dublin and Monaghan bombings

 According to the Barron Report, Billy Hanna had asked James Mitchell for permission to use his farm as a UVF arms dump and bomb-making site.
 Information that loyalist paramilitaries were regularly meeting at the farm appeared on British Intelligence Corps documents from late 1972.
 According to submissions received by Mr Justice Barron, the Glenanne farm was used to build and store the bombs that exploded in Dublin and Monaghan.
 The report states they were placed onto Robin Jackson's poultry lorry, driven across the border to a carpark, then activated by Hanna and transferred to three allocated cars.
 These cars exploded almost simultaneously in Dublin's city centre at about 5.30pm during evening rush hour, killing 26 civilians.
 Ninety minutes later a fourth car bomb exploded in Monaghan, killing another seven civilians.

 Mitchell and his female housekeeper, Lily Shields both denied knowledge that the farm was used for illicit paramilitary activity.
 They also denied partaking in any UVF attacks.
 In his affidavit, John Weir affirms that the farmhouse was used as a base for UVF operations that included the Dublin and Monaghan bombings.
 Weir also stated that on one occasion an RUC constable gave him two weapons to store at the Glenanne farm:

 He then offered me the two sub-machine guns because he knew about my connection to Loyalist paramilitaries.
 I accepted them and took them to Mitchell's farmhouse.

 In his affidavit, Weir recounted when in March 1976 he had gone to the farm where between eight and ten men dressed in camouflage had been parading in the farmyard.
 Inside he had discussed with Mitchell and others the details of a planned bombing and shooting attack against a nationalist pub, Tully's in Belleeks.
 Mitchell had shown him the floor plans of the pub's interior which he had drawn up highlighting the lack of escape routes for the pub's patrons.
 The plan was temporarily called off when it was discovered that the British Army's Parachute Regiment was on patrol that evening in the area.
 Weir returned to Belfast the next day and the attack went ahead that evening, 8 March.
-There were no casualties, however, as Mitchell's floor plans had been inaccurate, and the customers had fled into the pub's living quarters for safety once the shooting had commenced outside, and the bomb only caused structural damage to the building.
+There were no casualties, however, as Mitchell's floor plans had been inaccurate and the customers had fled into the pub's living quarters for safety once the shooting had commenced outside; the bomb only caused structural damage to the building.

 Mr. Justice Barron concluded in his report:

 It is likely that the farm of James Mitchell at Glenanne played a significant part in the preparation for the attacks [Dublin and Monaghan bombings].
 It is also likely that members of the UDR and RUC either participated in, or were aware of those preparations.

 In May 2024 Iain Livingstone, head of Operation Denton, said that there was no doubt of collusion between the Glenanne gang and British authorities in the Dublin and Monaghan bombings.